-A successful brand video benefits both your brand and your video agency.
+A successful brand video benefits both your brand and your video marketing agency.
 It’s a powerful medium, but it also requires a lot of work.
 That’s why your relationship with your video agency is so important.
 It starts with the right partner.
-(If you’re on the hunt for an agency, see our tips to choose a video agency.)
+(If you’re on the hunt for one, see our tips to choose a video marketing agency.)
 But once you have that partner, it’s important to collaborate and communicate at every stage to create the best possible product.

 If you’ve never worked with a video agency before (or have had a less-than-thrilling experience), here are some tips that will help your next video engagement result in a piece everyone is proud of.